Niconiki99/TwitterVaccineClassificator/README.md

     ```bash
    python3 -m pip install -r requirements.txt
     ```
+[fa2](https://github.com/bhargavchippada/forceatlas2.git) package installation may cause some problem, because it's not updated, to solve refer to the [branch](https://github.com/AminAlam/forceatlas2.git)

 ## Usage
 The project is made up of several modular components, each designed to perform specific analyses independently.
 To conduct a comprehensive analysis, it is recommended to start with the [build_graphs](https://github.com/Niconiki99/TwitterVaccineClassificator/blob/main/build_graphs.py) module.
 This step begins with raw tweets and selects only those that fall within a specific deadline.
 The module then constructs the graph, laying the foundation for subsequent analyses.